apache/spark/docs/concepts.rst

 arbitrary number of tasks.
 In general, each one should correspond to a single logical workflow.

-.. note:: When searching for DAGs, Airflow will only consider files where the string "airflow" and "DAG" both appear in the contents of the ``.py`` file.
+.. note:: When searching for DAGs, Airflow only considers python files that contain the strings "airflow" and "DAG" by default.
+To consider all python files instead, disable the ``DAG_DISCOVERY_SAFE_MODE`` configuration flag.

 Scope
 -----